banadiga/LlamaIndex-hw/README.md

 embeddings.
 - [x] Storing Embeddings in a Vector Database: Save the generated embeddings into a vector database.
 As a vector store, you can choose **PostgreSQL**~~, ChromaDB, FAISS, etc,~~
+- [x] Storing Embeddings in a Vector Database: Save the generated embeddings into a vector database.
+As a vector store, you can choose **PostgreSQL** with llama index.
 - [ ] Retrieving Candidate Details: Extract and display specific information about each  candidate, such as name, profession, and years of commercial experience.
 - [ ] Generating Experience Summary: Based on the parsed data and embeddings, generate a summary of each candidate’s